-FLSmidth believes that broader coalitions can make the greatest impact in avoiding corruption.
+We believe that broader coalitions can make the greatest impact in avoiding corruption.
 We are a founding member of Compliance in Mining Network (CiMN), which is a collaboration between companies in the mining industry.
-CiMN aims at improving compliance standards within the industry.
-In addition, FLSmidth is a member of the Fight Against Facilitation Payments Initiative (FAFPI), which is a collaboration between Danish companies aiming at fighting the use of facilitation payments.
+CiMN aims to improve compliance standards within the industry.
+In addition, FLSmidth is a member of the Fight Against Facilitation Payments Initiative (FAFPI), which is a collaboration between Danish companies aiming at stopping the use of facilitation payments.

 - Risk assessment

-- In our approach to compliance, we take risks to our business very seriously.
-This means that we regularly conduct assessments of the compliance-related risks, including human rights related ones, that we face, and adjust the focus and resources accordingly.
+In our approach to compliance, we take risks to our business very seriously.
+This means that we regularly conduct assessments of the compliance-related risks, including those related to human rights, as well as social and labour rights, that we face, and adjust the focus and resources accordingly.
 We use an inclusive approach that engages our employees, focusing on data and adjusting our program as needed.

 - Policies and organisation

 - As an organisation, we must ensure that a clear direction is set and that our business is equipped with appropriate compliance tools.
-Our team of 13 regional compliance representatives are all company lawyers trained in key compliance skills, and they are responsible for the implementation of compliance skills in their respective regions.
-Further, a group of key finance and HR managers were identified and trained to be responsible for investigating relevant whistle-blower cases in their fields of work in certain regions of the world.
+Our team of 13 regional compliance representatives are all company lawyers trained in key compliance skills, and they are responsible for implementing compliance skills in their respective regions.
+A group of key finance and HR managers are trained to be responsible for investigating relevant whistleblower cases in their fields of work in certain regions of the world.

 - Top-level commitment